 Following this work, I was chosen to serve as the CEO for the Sutter Gould Medical Foundation.
 Over my five years as a physician executive in that role, I led a transformation of Gould, through Lean management and using Simpler Healthcare as our guide.
 On this journey I was fortunate to have the support of great colleagues who embodied servant leadership, living by the principles of continuous improvement and respect for people.

-Now I work as a senior advisor with Simpler Healthcare, providing executive coaching to other health care leaders pursuing Lean transformations in their organizations and providing thought leadership on clinical operations and innovation.
+Now I work as a senior advisor with Simpler Healthcare, an IBM Watson Health affiliate, providing executive coaching to health care leaders pursuing Lean transformations in their organizations and providing thought leadership on clinical operations and innovation.